 Generally speaking, ingredients such as FLOUR and EGGS are responsible for building the final product structure.
 They provide water and proteins that form the “scaffolding” of the dough.

-For the excellent success of Shortcrust Pastry, it is essential to use an appropriate flour low in gluten, such as All-Purpose flour.
-This kind of flour will avoid getting a “rubbery” and not-crumbly pastry that will absorb humidity once baked.
+For the excellent success of Shortcrust Pastry, it is essential to use an appropriate gluten-laden flour, such as All-Purpose flour.
+This flour will avoid getting a “rubbery” and not-crumbly pastry that will absorb humidity once baked.
 It does not matter if it is 0 or 00, or even type 1 (semi-whole grain)!

 In addition to flour, there are 2 essential ingredients:

-SUGARS obviously have the function of enhancing the flavors.
-Still, they are also responsible for the coloring of the cake during cooking.
+SUGARS have the function of enhancing the flavors.
+Still, they are also responsible for coloring the cake during cooking.
 Moreover, we can’t forget that sugars also have the function of extending the product’s shelf-life.

 On the other hand, FAT (Butter or Margarine) determines the product’s crumbliness and, together with sugar, increases the product’s preservation.
 Another essential characteristic of fats is to fix aromas into the dough.
 Moreover, the chilling period in the fridge is a crucial step to obtain a crumbly Shortcrust!